What is Insurance Pre-Licensing?

 Do I need a college degree to become an insurance agent?

-No. states do not require a college degree to obtain an insurance license.
+No. States do not require a college degree to obtain an insurance license.
 You must be at least 18 years old, complete the required pre-licensing education, and pass the state exam.

 What's the difference between pre-licensing and continuing education?

-Can I take pre-licensing online?
+Can I take the state insurance licensing exam online?

 About CEWisconsin